Career development and training

 - All staff members have an annual Personal Development Review (PDR) with their line manager, to ensure staff have the resources required to do their role and to reflect on their long term career development.

 We encourage our staff and students to also make the most of the wide range of training, workshops and development courses that the University offers to support career progression.
-In addition to the RDM Mentoring Scheme, there is also a Medical Sciences Division Peer Mentoring Scheme, which research staff can apply to join.

 Recognition and promotions